pankaj-gawali/prominno-laravel-api/README.md

 The project contains Admin and Seller modules with authentication, product management, multiple brands per product, and PDF generation.

+This is a Laravel 12 REST API project developed as part of an interview task.

 ---

 ## Tech Stack